Kartaverse/Kartaverse-Docs/docs/_coverpage.md

 # Kartaverse™

-> An academic research project exploring computational imaging techniques.
+> An academic research project exploring computational imaging techniques

 -  Kartaverse provides a post-production pipeline optimized for the immersive media sector.
 If you can imagine it, Kartaverse can help you create it in XR!